-My research interests are focused on the theoretical investigation of the gravitational theory beyond the general relativity (GR), so-called modified gravity.
-Modified gravity is extension or generalization of the GR in which one can introduce the new terms, new fields, or new principles.
-Many theories of modified gravity have been proposed and investigated so far.
+My research interests focus on the theoretical investigation of the gravitational theory beyond the general relativity (GR), which is in common called modified gravity theory.
+Modified gravity is extension or generalization of GR, where one can introduce the new terms, new fields, new formulation, or new principles.
+A variety of modified gravity theories have been proposed and investigated so far.

-There are a lot of possible ways to modify the GR, however, what they have in common is that the modified gravity predicts the deviations from the GR.
-The GR is constructed on several assumptions: four-dimensional space-time, general coordinate transformation invariance, metric theory, the second-order equation of motion.
-Technically speaking, the GR is a unique theory of the Lorentz-invariant massless spin-2 field, and one requires to break, at least, one of the assumptions to introduce the modification of gravity.
-Thus, we are to find specific features of modified gravity, which leads to the deviation from the GR.
+There are a lot of possible ways to modify GR.
+The GR is constructed on several assumptions: four-dimensional space-time, general coordinate transformation invariance, metric theory, the second-order equation of motion and so on.
+Technically, GR is a unique theory of the Lorentz-invariant massless spin-2 field.
+Thus, one requires to break, at least, one of the assumptions to introduce the modification of gravitation.

-If we observe deviations from the GR, it would be an evidence of the modified gravity theories.
-If not, the modified gravity would be constrained or excluded.
-So, it is necessary to investigate the modified gravity theories, comparing with the results in the GR.
-This is literally the test of gravitational theory, and it would give us a hint of understanding what the gravitational theory should be.
-Furthermore, the modified gravity could predict new physics; that is, modifications of gravitational theory would provide us the predictions of new gravitational phenomena which are unexplainable in the GR.
-This is one of the motivations to study the modified gravity from the viewpoint of theoretical physics.
+Furthermore, the modified gravity could predict new physics; that is, modifications of gravitational theory would provide us new gravitational phenomena which are unexplainable in GR.
+Such a new phenomenon can solve existing problems in GR, and this is another motivation to study the modified gravity from the heoretical viewpoint.
 If such new physics are particular in each theory, we could specify the gravitational theory with observational data.

 Late-time accelerated expansion of the Universe has been confirmed by several independent observations.
-In order to explain the accelerated expansion, it could be inevitable to include the dark energy (DE) as the new energy source.
+In order to explain the accelerated expansion, it could be inevitable to include the dark energy (DE) as the new energy source that has negative pressure.
 In addition to the existence of the DE, the rotation curve of galaxies, the gravitational lensing, and several other observations indicate the presence of new matters, called the dark matter (DM), which do not have the electromagnetic interaction but the gravitational one.
-The origin of dark sector involving the DE and DM is still mysterious among fields of the particle physics and astrophysics.
+The origin of dark side of the Universe (DSU) involving the DE and DM is still mysterious among the particle physics and astrophysics.

 This feature of the alternative solution to the DE problem is well known, and it motivates to study the cosmological application of modified gravity theory.
 However, there are many other motivations for the study of the modified gravity.
 In the following, I introduce two major topics in which modifications of gravity play essential roles.